Green Deal and EU Transport Strategy

 In July 2020, the European Commission adopted the EU Strategy for Energy System Integration and the Hydrogen Strategy.
 The aim is to create a ramp-up for a hydrogen value chain based on hydrogen from renewable energy sources.
 Another focus is the price competition with hydrogen from fossil fuels.
 Capacities for electrolysis of at least 6 gigawatts of renewable hydrogen are to be developed by 2024 and of 40 gigawatts by 2030.
 The Clean Hydrogen Partnership is to contribute to achieving the EU Hydrogen Strategy targets.
 The Partnership mainly focuses on the generation, distribution and storage of clean hydrogen and on supplying sectors that are difficult to decarbonise, such as heavy industries and heavy loads transport.
 The European Union supports the Partnership with around 1 billion euros.
 The Federal Government is integrated in this process as part of the States’ Representatives Group (SRG).

-In the framework of the Important Project of Common European Interest (IPCEI), - hydrogen technologies and systems - with EFTA state Norway and 21 other EU Member States, the Ministry and the Federal Ministry of Economic Affairs and Energy have examined more than 200 project outlines, out of which nearly 60 are from the transport sector (in German only).
+In the framework of the Important Project of Common European Interest (IPCEI), - hydrogen technologies and systems - with EFTA state Norway and 21 other EU Member States, the Ministry and the Federal Ministry of Economic Affairs and Energy have examined more than 200 project outlines, out of which nearly 60 are from the transport sector.
 62 large-scale hydrogen projects have been selected for the next stage, out of which 12 are from the transport sector.

 The objective is to support the development of integrated processes along the hydrogen value chain and develop a functioning European hydrogen market.
 The collaborative international projects to be funded with 8 billion euros by federal government departments and the federal states are to range from production over infrastructure to the first industrial use.
 In the transport sector, they affect the development and production of fuel cells, components and hydrogen vehicles as well as the deployment of refuelling infrastructure.
 Together with their spill-over effects, the best project ideas will probably push the use of climate-friendly hydrogen in mobility and industry forward and thus contribute considerably to protecting the environment and mitigating climate change.
 The content of the funding will be determined by the principles of the National Hydrogen Strategy (in German only).
 After a European matchmaking session aiming to interconnect projects even further, a review by the European Commission will take place.
 Once the compatibility with EU state aid law in accordance with Art.
 107(3)(B) TFEU is confirmed, the approval decisions are expected to be issued from the first quarter of 2022.